ClickCease

 From 2024, SQE1 sittings will take place on a regular pattern of two SQE1 sittings per year: January and July.
 The SRA aims to start each SQE assessment in the third week of the relevant month.
 Dates will be published 12 months before the relevant assessment.
 The SRA is likely to introduce additional sittings in the future.
 Click here for more information on SQE exam dates.

-Yes, you will have 14 days from the date you booked the exam in order for your booking to be cancelled and with receipt of a full refund.
+Yes, you will have 14 days from the date you booked the exam for your booking to be cancelled with a full refund.
 To do this you need to fill in the Model Cancellation Form (found in the SRA’s terms and conditions) and contact the SQE Team in writing.

 SQE 1 exams will take place in a Pearson VUE test centre.
 You can decide which test centre you wish to take your exam by booking your exam date on the SRA website.
 After booking you will receive an email confirming the date, location and duration of your exam.
-Click here more information on Pearson VUE test centres.
+Click here to find your nearest Pearson Vue Test Centre.

 Yes, the SQE makes it possible for you to be able to take your exam in most locations in the world.
 These assessments will be run in Pearson Vue Test Centres of which locations will be available to you when booking for an SQE exam.